 Could your diet be fueling your chronic pain and inflammation?
 At Gateway To Wellness in Cedar Park, we understand that what you eat directly impacts how you feel.
-Poor nutrition doesn’t just affect your energy or waistline—it can be a hidden driver of persistent pain, joint stiffness, and systemic inflammation that no amount of treatment can fully resolve if your diet is working against you.
+Poor nutrition doesn’t just affect your energy or waistline.
+It can be a hidden driver of persistent pain, joint stiffness, and systemic inflammation that no amount of treatment can fully resolve if your diet is working against you.

 The connection between diet and pain is more significant than most people realize.
 What you eat directly influences inflammation levels throughout your body, affects your body’s ability to heal and repair itself, and can either support or undermine your overall wellness.
+Many of the patients we see dealing with persistent back pain or joint stiffness are surprised to discover how significantly their dietary habits have been amplifying their symptoms.

 An inflammatory diet characterized by processed foods, refined sugars, trans fats, and excessive omega-6 fatty acids creates a cascade of inflammatory responses throughout your body.
 These foods trigger the release of inflammatory molecules called cytokines, which cause pain, stiffness, and swelling in joints, muscles, and tissues.